 According to the study (done by promotionalcodes.org.uk), a good spring cleaning burns 3,655 kcals, while a marathon burns 2,500 – 3,500.
 Yes, it will take you longer to do the cleaning than the running, but look on the bright side – you didn’t have to run.
 Check out this breakdown:

 Quick math tells me that’s 16 hours of work.
 And I see no category for jumping onto the mattresses when you discover spiders lurking under the bed.
 I’m sure there’s a high calorie burn for that.
 I can testify that my heart rate was definitely in the “Working Very Hard” range.

 Cleaning external doors isn’t my thing, though I do scrub down the area by the doorknobs.
 I’d also love to see the calorie count for scrubbing all the kitchen cabinets plus the stove hood and kitchen walls, mainly because I want credit for these chores.
 Does sweeping count as part of scrubbing?

 So, who’s up for 20 minutes on the stairs?
 And who thinks this is good news?
-I know I’m excited, though I doubt I’ll pull on my Lorna Jane gear and put out a 16 hour house chore workout.
+I know I’m excited, though I doubt I’ll pull on my workout gear and put out a 16 hour house chore workout.
 And how many calories did I burn getting all the dog hairs off the mini-trampoline?